Published on May 1, 2020 11:02 PM Eastern Time Change log

 ETF2L High is considered to be Platinum.
 Mid is considered to be Silver and Open is considered to be Steel.

-3.1.3 Regional Placement - Teams must have at least 75% of their players housed in the region that they wish to play in.
+3.2 Regional Placement - Teams must have at least 75% of their players housed in the region that they wish to play in.
 Example for South American teams wanting to play in North America - Please use this map as a guide.
 In order to be placed in the North American division, at least 75% of your players must be housed within the Dark Blue and Light Blue sections on the map.
+The limit of foreign players in each game-mode is as follows:

 |Division||NA HL||EU HL||6v6||4v4|

-3.3 Player Eligibility - All players on a team must be listed on their team roster at least 18 hours prior to the agreed upon match date and time in order to be eligible to play.
+3.4 Player Eligibility - All players on a team must be listed on their team roster at least 18 hours prior to the agreed-upon match date and time in order to be eligible to play.

 1.)
 A given player can be rostered on 1 HL team, 1 6v6 team and 1 4v4 team at the same time.